 Acceptance into your ISEP program is not finalized until you complete the insurance section of your ISEP Acceptance Package.
 If you do not enroll, ISEP’s Student Terms and Conditions permit us to enroll you into our Health & Safety Plan and bill you for the cost of enrollment.

 Your insurance policy’s dates must cover the entire program period listed in your program acceptance package.
 This means your enrollment dates should begin on or before the “Official Arrival Date” and end at least one day after the “Last Date of Benefits.”
-For students enrolled in CISI insurance, you may add one week of insurance before your program start date and/or one week of insurance after your program end date.
+You may add one week of insurance before your program start date and/or one week of insurance after your program end date.